Sam Brownback: Capital punishment

 Brownback said in an interview: "I am not a supporter of a death penalty, other than in cases where we cannot protect the society and have other lives at stake."
 In a speech on the Senate Judiciary Committee, he questioned the current use of the death penalty as potentially incongruent with the notion of a "culture of life", and suggested it be employed in a more limited fashion.

 Darfur

 Brownback visited refugee camps in Sudan in 2004 and returned to write a resolution labeling the Darfur conflict as genocide, and has been active on attempting to increase U.S. efforts to resolve the situation short of military intervention.
 He is an endorser of the Genocide Intervention Network, which called him a "champion of Darfur" in its Darfur scorecard, primarily for his early advocacy of the Darfur Peace and Accountability Act.

 Economic issues

-He was rated 100 percent by the US Chamber of Commerce, indicating a pro-business voting record.

-He has consistently supported a low tax-and-spend policy for government.
 As governor he urged a flattening of the income tax to spur economic growth in Kansas.
 In December 2005, Brownback advocated using Washington, DC, as a laboratory for a flat tax.
-He voted Yes on a Balanced-budget constitutional amendment.
-He opposed the Estate Tax.

-He was rated 100 percent by the Cato Institute, indicating a pro-free trade voting record.

-Environmental protection

-In 2005, the organization Republicans for Environmental Protection (REP) gave Brownback a grade of 7 percent for the 107th United States Congress, but in 2006, increased the rating to 26%.
-Senator Brownback supported an amendment to the Energy Policy Act of 2005, offered by Senator Jeff Bingaman, (D-NM), requiring at least 10 percent of electricity sold by utilities to originate from renewable resources.
-He has also supported conservation of rare felids & canids.
-He has voted for increased funding for international conservation of cranes.
-Brownback has supported oil drilling in the Arctic National Wildlife Refuge and in the Gulf of Mexico, as a way to reduce dependence on foreign oil.
-He has promoted the use of renewable energy such as nuclear, wind, solar, and hydroelectric sources to achieve energy independence.